CS5262 Multimedia Networking and Systems, Fall 2020

 - Location: Delta 106

-This course consists of two parts.
-In the first half, we will review the main concept of the broad area of multimedia and networking system.
-This is to make sure that all the students are ready to get into the second part, in which they will study one of the cutting-edge multimedia networking system, such as 360-degree video streaming to head-mounted display, decentralized social media, and P4 based Media-Aware Network Elements.
-The goal is to have each student finish a research project/report at the end of the semester.
+This course covers two types of topics.
+First, we will review the key concepts of the broad area of multimedia and networks, which will prepare the students to get ready for more advanced topics.
+Second, we will study the cutting-edge multimedia networking systems, such as 360-degree video streaming to head-mounted displays, decentralized social media, and P4 based media-aware network elements.
+The goal of the course is to have each student finish a term project by the end of the semester.

 This course covers the latest research in the areas of networking and multimedia systems.
 Despite the basic concepts of multimedia networking will be reviewed, the course is a graduate-level course and requires each student to work on an intensive term project.
-Students are expected to regularly present their project progress and turn in publishable technical reports, in order to pass the course.
+Students are expected to regularly present their project progress and turn in publishable technical reports at the end of the semester, in order to pass the course.

 The lectures will be given in English.
-All the reports must be in English.
+All the reports must be written in English.

 - Students will search, print, read, and present the latest search papers under the guidance of the instructor.

 - Möller and Raake, Quality of Experience: Advanced Concepts, Applications and Methods, Springer, 2014.